 As for the pricing, in Electroneek, e.g., the pricing starts from $6 per month per user in addition to a free trial available for 14 days.

-Secondly, comfortable RPA implementation timeline allows you to see tangible within less than a month.
+Secondly, a comfortable RPA implementation timeline allows you to see tangible results within less than a month.

 We have put forward several simple examples of RPA use cases in banking and tried to address the most popular concerns regarding the possible risks on RPA implementation for the industry.